 The places where mobile labs can be used are essentially anywhere with a high speed Internet connection and wireless router to create a hotspot or anywhere in a wireless Internet zone.
 The necessary speeds will vary depending on number of machines connected and the Internet applications you are using.
 For example, concurrent downloads of video will require a fast connection and a robust router for acceptable performance while learning the basics of Internet searches will not need as fast a speed.

 Finally, one of the most important things to plan ahead for is device maintenance and management, including software updates.
 For examples of technology maintenance plans, some of the best resources are for public libraries and schools.
-Here is one write up from an educators’ blog on iPads.
 Examples of library resources can be found in the public library section of this toolkit.
 Check online and with your mobile lab’s equipment supplier for the most current best practices.

 2011 MIDDLESEX PUBLIC COMPUTERS/WIFI PROJECT

 Welcome to Rumney School.
 We are pleased to offer selected computers, as well as internet access, to Middlesex residents.
 Please follow the following guidelines while you are using this free service.

 - No unaccompanied children.
 Please leave K-6 kids at home if possible; if not, parents must maintain control over their children at all times.

 - No roaming the building.
 You are invited to use the Library space and the restrooms across the hall.